Amolith/willow/README.md

 ensuring Willow remains free software :)

-Alongside initial contributions, please sign the FLA and email a digital copy to [amolith@secluded.site].
+Alongside initial contributions, please sign the FLA and email a digital copy to amolith@secluded.site.
 You can sign the FLA by printing, signing, and scanning the document, by drawing your signature in a PDF editor like [the one built into Firefox],